lens-protocol/momoka/README.md

         - `signature` - the transaction signature
         - `signedByDelegate` - if the signature was signed by a delegate/dispatcher
         - `signatureDeadline` - the deadline of the signature in unix form
-        - `typedData` - the typed data of the transaction this uses the signed typed data spec
+        - `typedData` - the typed data of the transaction; this uses the signed typed data spec
             - `domain` - the domain of the transaction
             - `types` - the types of the transaction
             - `value` - the value of the transaction
         - `blockHash` - the block hash the submitter simulated this transaction on
         - `blockNumber` - the block number the submitter simulated this transaction on
         - `blockTimestamp` - the block timestamp of the simulated transaction
-- `pointer` - the pointer this publications is referencing, saying its a comment or a mirror.
+- `pointer` - the pointer this publication is referencing, saying it's a comment or a mirror.
 Post will never have a pointer
     - `location` - the location of the publication on the data availability layer
     - `type` - the type of the publication on the data availability layer `ON_DA` or `ON_EVM_CHAIN`
-        - for now it will always be `ON-DA` as it can not be mixed and matched
+        - for now, it will always be `ON-DA` as it can not be mixed and matched
-- `publicationId` - the id of the publication which is built up of the profileId + pubId + `DA` + first 8 chars of the dataAvailabilityId (so it will always be unique)
+- `publicationId` - the id of the publication, which is built up of the profileId + pubId + `DA` + first eight chars of the dataAvailabilityId (so it will always be unique)
 - `event` - this is trying to shape what you would get within an `EVM` event so you can easily parse it and understand it.
 This will always be identical to the EVM event data structure.

 ## Validation checks flows

-Here is the steps to make it easier to understand how the verifier works, of course the code is all open source so you can check.
+Here are the steps to make it easier to understand how the verifier works; of course, the code is all open source, so you can check.
 We have full coverage as well.

-1) Fetches the DA metadata from `bundlr`
+1) Fetches the DA metadata from Bundlr
-2) Checks the `signature` is defined - if not returns `ClaimableValidatorError.NO_SIGNATURE_SUBMITTER`
+2) Checks the `signature` is defined - if not, returns `ClaimableValidatorError.NO_SIGNATURE_SUBMITTER`
-3) Verifies the `signature` with the `metadata` has been signed by the submitter - if not return `ClaimableValidatorError.INVALID_SIGNATURE_SUBMITTER`
+3) Verifies the `signature` with the `metadata` has been signed by the submitter - if not, return `ClaimableValidatorError.INVALID_SIGNATURE_SUBMITTER`
-4) Check the timestamp proofs with `bundlr` - if not return `ClaimableValidatorError.TIMESTAMP_PROOF_INVALID_SIGNATURE`
+4) Check the timestamp proofs with `bundlr` - if not, return `ClaimableValidatorError.TIMESTAMP_PROOF_INVALID_SIGNATURE`
-5) Check if the timestamp proofs submitter is a valid submitter - if not return `ClaimableValidatorError.TIMESTAMP_PROOF_INVALID_SUBMITTER`
+5) Check if the timestamp proofs submitter is a valid submitter - if not, return `ClaimableValidatorError.TIMESTAMP_PROOF_INVALID_SUBMITTER`
-6) Check if the event `timestamp` is equal to the publication submitted `blockTimestamp` - if not return `ClaimableValidatorError.INVALID_EVENT_TIMESTAMP`
+6) Check if the event `timestamp` is equal to the publication submitted `blockTimestamp` - if not, return `ClaimableValidatorError.INVALID_EVENT_TIMESTAMP`
-7) Check that the block number in the publication submission is closest to the timestamp proofs - if not return `ClaimableValidatorError.NOT_CLOSEST_BLOCK`
+7) Check that the block number in the publication submission is closest to the timestamp proofs - if not, return `ClaimableValidatorError.NOT_CLOSEST_BLOCK`
 8) Check that the pointer is defined or not
     - if it is set and a `POST` return `ClaimableValidatorError.INVALID_POINTER_SET_NOT_NEEDED`
-    - if it is not set and is a `MIRROR` or `COMMENT` return `ClaimableValidatorError.INVALID_POINTER_NOT_SET` 8.1) Check the pointer type is `ON_DA` - if not return `PUBLICATION_NONE_DA`
+    - if it is not set and is a `MIRROR` or `COMMENT` return `ClaimableValidatorError.INVALID_POINTER_NOT_SET` 8.1) Check the pointer type is `ON_DA` - if not, return `PUBLICATION_NONE_DA`
-9) If the pointer is defined then do verification on the pointer which follows these flows from step 1 again - if fails return the step error
+9) If the pointer is defined, then do verification on the pointer, which follows these flows from step 1 again - if it fails, return the step error
-10) Check that the formatted typed data is valid - if not return `ClaimableValidatorError.INVALID_FORMATTED_TYPED_DATA`
+10) Check that the formatted typed data is valid - if not, return `ClaimableValidatorError.INVALID_FORMATTED_TYPED_DATA`
 11) a.
-If `POST` simulate the transaction using eth_call method with the block number
+If `POST` simulate the transaction using the eth_call method with the block number
-    - If node throws an error not due to failed submission return `ClaimableValidatorError.SIMULATION_NODE_COULD_NOT_RUN`, this means the node has errors and is an inconclusive result
+    - If the node throws an error, not due to failed submission return `ClaimableValidatorError.SIMULATION_NODE_COULD_NOT_RUN`, this means the node has errors and is an inconclusive result
     - Get the publication count state the wallet was in on the block number submitted and add 1 to it to get the expected publication result
-    - Check the expected result equal the simulated result - if not return `ClaimableValidatorError.SIMULATION_FAILED`
+    - Check the expected result equals the simulated result - if not, return `ClaimableValidatorError.SIMULATION_FAILED`
     b.
-If `COMMENT` or `MIRROR` do some different checks as these can only be done on other DA publications
+If `COMMENT` or `MIRROR` do some different checks, as these can only be done on other DA publications
        - Recover who signed the transaction using the typedData and the signature
        - Get the on-chain profile and nonce information from the recovered signed address on the block number submitted
          - `sigNonces`, `getPubCount`, `getDispatcher`, `ownerOf`
-       - Check the `sigNonces` is equal to the nonce of the typed data - if not return `ClaimableValidatorError.PUBLICATION_NONCE_INVALID`
+       - Check the `sigNonces` is equal to the nonce of the typed data - if not, return `ClaimableValidatorError.PUBLICATION_NONCE_INVALID`
-       - Check the dispatcher OR the ownerOf is equal to the recovered address - if not return `ClaimableValidatorError.PUBLICATION_SIGNER_NOT_ALLOWED`
+       - Check the dispatcher OR the ownerOf is equal to the recovered address - if not, return `ClaimableValidatorError.PUBLICATION_SIGNER_NOT_ALLOWED`
-12) Cross check the typed data values with the `event` object to make sure it all matches up - if not return `ClaimableValidatorError.EVENT_MISMATCH`
+12) Cross-check the typed data values with the `event` object to make sure it all matches up - if not, return `ClaimableValidatorError.EVENT_MISMATCH`
-13) Check the `publicationId` generated matches the publication ID it should of generated - if not return `ClaimableValidatorError.GENERATED_PUBLICATION_ID_MISMATCH`
+13) Check the `publicationId` generated matches the publication ID it should have generated - if not, return `ClaimableValidatorError.GENERATED_PUBLICATION_ID_MISMATCH`

-At this point you done all the checks needed and this is a valid submisson!
-As you see using signatures and EVM calls we can verify the data is correct and the submitter is correct without any other third party.
+At this point, you have done all the checks needed, and this is a valid submission!
+As you see, using signatures and EVM calls, we can verify the data is correct and the submitter is correct without any other third party.

 ### Validation error checks types and messages

-The summary in the code should explain what is being checked for and what it would fail out if it doesnt match.
-Below is the full list of error cases.
+The summary in the code should explain what is being checked for and what it would fail out if it doesn't match.
+Below is the full list of error cases

 ```ts
 export enum ClaimableValidatorError {